 The cutaneous variant of intravascular lymphoma is mostly diagnosed in young adult women .
 There are Western and Asian forms of the disease.

 Intravascular lymphoma is caused by the proliferation of neoplastic lymphoid cells within capillaries and post-capillary venules.
 These neoplastic cells are usually mature CD20+ B cells (CD20 is an antigen on the surface of some B cells), but there have been rare cases of T-cell or (NK)-cell intravascular lymphoma .
-Reactive perivascular infiltrates in the form of small lymphocytes and plasma cells can accompany the lymphoid cells in the cutaneous capillaries.

 The presentation of intravascular lymphoma is varied.
 Typically, and unlike other forms of lymphoma, there is no tumour mass or detectable circulating lymphoma cells.